fourthdimensionstudio/beautiful-jekyll/_posts/2018-07-23-M3RL-Code-Refactor.md

 ```

-If these statistics variables are going to really be used is it unknown.
+If these statistics variables are going to really be used is yet unknown.
 The most important variable of the game is the level/floor, which is used as a base to calculate the difficulty of the game (puzzle velocity and, in the future, tune the Enemy AI).

 For the Dungeon Exploration Part:
 ```